Every owner wants to prolong their parrot’s life through lifestyle and diet, but veterinary check-ups and medical intervention will be required.

 Common Parrot Health Problems

-It’s important to know which common bird diseases and conditions to look out for.
-Fortunately, your parrot won’t pick up all of these, but it’s beneficial to learn the basics so you can gain some understanding of what’s causing your parrot’s illness.
+Knowing which common bird diseases and conditions to look out for is important.
+Fortunately, your parrot won’t pick up all of these, but it’s beneficial to learn the basics to understand what’s causing your parrot’s illness.
 These are the most common afflictions:

 Psittacine Beak And Feather Disease